 Failure is part of the human experience.
 No one is immune from it, not even the great ones.
 The most important thing is how to let failure pave the way to a new beginning.

 I remember that one time early on in my teaching career when I thought I was doing fine, until a student of mine pointed out that she was not learning much from me.
-She and a fellow Vietnamese were my two students in a low intermediate English class for non-native speakers.
-They were learning English at the time to prepare for their forthcoming academic studies in the university.
+She and a fellow Vietnamese were in my low intermediate English class for non-native speakers, in preparation for their forthcoming academic studies in the university.

 The main objective of the class, among other things, was to develop their speaking fluency.
 So conversation activities – that would follow my grammar presentation -were part of our normal day-to-day routine.
-These conversations would often follow my grammar presentation.
-The goal was to practice the grammar focus of the day.

-Perhaps for lack of experience – as I was just a few weeks into teaching (it being my midlife career move) – and owing too to the friendliness of these two nuns before me, I’d be carried away each time we practiced conversations.
+Perhaps for lack of experience – as I was just a few weeks into teaching (it being my midlife career move) – and also owing to the friendliness of these two nuns before me, I’d be carried away each time we practiced conversations.

 Along the way, we seemed to be enjoying the activities – they’d laugh, ask me questions, and I’d see their eyes in rapt attention.
 Wow, this is great – I’d tell myself thinking they were becoming more at ease with the language.
 Our speaking activity would often end up as freewheeling conversations.

-My cheeks burned in shame, my mind in total shock.
 Never have I felt a total failure.
-I thought I was connecting with my students, unaware I wasn’t really facilitating their learning.
+I really thought I was connecting with my students, unaware I wasn’t facilitating their learning at all.

 However painful that feedback was, it paved the way for me to shape up, grow and become the best English teacher I could ever be.
 Whenever I felt becoming complacent or taking things easy, I would always recall that incident – to remind me language teaching should not be all about me, my feelings, my goals.